Jbrockhoff/Portfolio/README.md

 ## Description

 I have created this webpage in order to highlight my skills as a software developer and to make my professional work and resume easily accessible to potential employers.
 I wanted to build a webpage from scratch and make it unique in order to stand out as an exceptional candidate for software development.
-Thiss will be an asset while applying for positions as developer and help me deepen my knowledge of the process involved in creating a deployed application
+This will be an asset while applying for positions as developer and help me deepen my knowledge of the process involved in creating a deployed application

 ## Installation